Programie/Telegram2Elastic/README.md

 * Install the required Python modules using pip: `pip3 install -r requirements.txt`
 * Copy the provided config.sample.yml to config.yml and edit it to fit your needs

+## Outputs

+It is supported to write to multiple outputs.
+You may pick any combination of the following output types:

+* `elastic`: Write to an Elasticsearch instance
+* `file`: Write a line in JSON format for each message into a file
+* `tcp`: Send messages as JSON strings to any TCP socket

+It is also possible to configure the same output type multiple types but using different endpoints.

 ## Initial setup

 When started for the first time, the application will ask you to connect with your Telegram account.